Waymo expands autonomous truck testing to Texas and New Mexico

 — Waymo (@Waymo) January 23, 2020

-But Waymo has formidable rivals in TuSimple, Thor Trucks, Pronto.ai, and in Aurora, which attracted a $530 million investment at a valuation over $2 billion in February.
+But Waymo has formidable rivals in TuSimple, Thor Trucks, and Pronto.ai, and in Aurora, which attracted a $530 million investment at a valuation over $2 billion in February.
 There’s also Ike, a self-driving truck startup founded by former Apple, Google, and Uber Advanced Technologies Group engineers that has raised $52 million, and venture-backed Swedish driverless car company Einride.
 Meanwhile, Paz Eshel and former Uber and Otto engineer Don Burnette recently secured $40 million for their startup, Kodiak Robotics.
-That’s not to mention Embark, which integrates its driverless systems into semis and which launched a pilot with Amazon to haul cargo, or autonomous truck solutions from incumbents like Daimler and Volvo.
+That’s not to mention Embark — which integrates its driverless systems into semis and launched a pilot with Amazon to haul cargo — or autonomous truck solutions from incumbents like Daimler and Volvo.

 Momentum and future expansion